interuss/dss/deploy/infrastructure/modules/terraform-google-dss/README.md

 1. Go to `/build/workspace/${CLUSTER_CONTEXT}`.
 2. Run `./get_credentials.sh` to login to kubernetes.
 You can now access the cluster with `kubectl`.
-3. Generate the certificates `./make-certs.sh`.
+3. Generate the certificates using `./make-certs.sh`.
 Follow script instructions if you are not initializing the cluster.
-4. Deploy the certificates `./apply-certs.sh`.
+4. Deploy the certificates using `./apply-certs.sh`.
 5. Run `tk apply .` to deploy the services to kubernetes.
 (This may take up to 30 min)
 6. Wait for services to initialize:
     - On Google Cloud, the highest-latency operation is provisioning of the HTTPS certificate which generally takes 10-45 minutes.
 To track this progress: